Police Officer Eligibility | Join Us2024-10-09T15:44:04+01:00

 We have a policy to prevent officers and staff from becoming members of organisations or groups whose aims, objectives or pronouncements may contradict our duty to promote equality (e.g. BNP, Combat 18, National Front etc.).
 Therefore, if you are a member of a proscribed organisation or other group, you will not be accepted.

-Tattoos do not prevent applicants from becoming a Police Officer.
+Tattoos do not prevent applicants from joining the police.
 However, tattoos on the face are not acceptable other than for religious or medical reasons.
 In addition, tattoos, whether visible or otherwise should not:

 • undermine the dignity and authority of the office of constable;